-25 years ago when I was a newly minted resume writer, I included in my clients’ executive resumes the trite phrases most of us shun today, like “results-oriented” and “experienced professional”.
+When I was new to the careers industry, about 25 years ago, my executive resume writing style included trite phrases most of us shun today, like “results-oriented” and “experienced professional”.

 With experience, mentoring and training, I quickly came to understand that a resume is a personal marketing document.